ILTaglia/Adrenalina-Board-Game/README.md

 # Adrenalina by Cranio Creations
-*Prova Finale per il corso di Ingegneria del Software I, Politecnico di Milano, Ingegneria Informatica*
+*Prova Finale per il corso di Ingegneria del Software I, Politecnico di Milano, Ingegneria Informatica, a.a.
+2018-2019*

 ###### Overview
 This is the second part of the final course of Software Engineering I for IT Engineering at Politecnico di Milano, year 2018-19, where students have to design a software adaptation for a board game.